pinecone-io/pinecone-ts-client/README.md

 await index.upsert(vectors);
 ```

-### Bulk import vectors from object storage
+### Import vectors from object storage

 You can now [import vectors en masse](https://docs.pinecone.io/guides/data/understanding-imports) from object
-storage.
-Bulk Import is a long-running, asynchronous operation that imports large numbers of records into a Pinecone
+storage. `Import` is a long-running, asynchronous operation that imports large numbers of records into a Pinecone
 serverless index.

 In order to import vectors from object storage, they must be stored in Parquet files and adhere to the necessary
 [file format](https://docs.pinecone.io/guides/data/understanding-imports#parquet-file-format).
 Your object storage
 must also adhere to the necessary [directory structure](https://docs.pinecone.io/guides/data/understanding-imports#directory-structure).

-The following example imports 10 vectors from an Amazon S3 bucket into a Pinecone serverless index:
+The following example imports vectors from an Amazon S3 bucket into a Pinecone serverless index:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';